 - Impact of the latest requirements of the charging cap .

 - Requirement (costs, resources, partnerships) for delivery and implementation.

 Following presentations of these reports to senior management we worked with the investment managers and the sales and marketing team to develop a clear and focused DC proposition and implementation plan for them to take to market.

 Master trust implementation

-We have worked with a number of large employee benefit consultants on various stages of the feasibility, design and implementation of master trust ‘products’.
+We have worked with a number of organisation on various stages of the feasibility, design and implementation of master trust ‘products’.
 This included detailed consideration and input in the following areas:

 - Business case – Market analysis, profitability forecasts, alternative options.